 01 of 12

-When summer comes we all head to water.
-We don't have any real beaches in the Phoenix area, but here are some places where you can beat the heat with some wet fun.
+When summer comes, head to the water.
+Phoenix doesn't have any real beaches, but here are some places and ways you can beat the heat with some wet fun:

 02 of 12

 Splashing around is fun, but the time comes when we just need to get out of the sun.
-Here are some indoor activities in Greater Phoenix that you might want to consider this summer.
+Here are some indoor activities in Greater Phoenix to consider in summer.

 03 of 12